BestTimesToVisit.com Logo

 transport

-Lyon has an excellent public transport system.
+Lyon's public transport is excellent!
 Get a TCL (Transports en Commun Lyonnais) day or multi-day pass; it's much cheaper than individual tickets and covers the metro, buses, and funicular.
-The TCL app provides real-time information and lets you buy tickets directly.
+The TCL app is also handy for checking schedules and routes in real-time.

 food